How to develop your customer service voice and tone: A guide

-Tone of voice can mean a few different things, but it usually comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.
+Customer service voice can mean a few different things (there's even an entire Reddit thread about it).
+But it usually comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.

 “There’s a difference between voice and tone.
 Look at it this way: You have the same voice all the time, but your tone changes.
 You might speak in one tone to your closest friends and family, and a different tone with your boss.”

 Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, words, punctuation in writing—not through the speaker’s tone-of-voice or body language.